saurabh1294/shopping-cart-demo/README.md

 # Known issues
 Code quality can be improved by usage of services and getting product data from a service instead of specifying static product list and quantity in the beginning.

 Add/Update/Remove functionality and unit tests pending due to shortage of time.

 Reactive forms and RxJS can be used for more robust design.

+The responsive design (HTML markup) can be reused by tweaking it and using bootstrap 4 reorder classes for mobile view, instead of replicating the markup for mobile view.

 ## To start the application
 Clone this repo and within the shopping-cart-demo directory, run npm install to install